Asininite/ObsidianVault/Obsidian Vault/FLAT/PYQs/2 Pumping Lemma for Regular Languages.md

-The pumping lemma states that if a language 𝐿 is regular, then there exists a constant 𝑝 (the pumping length) such that any string 𝑠 in 𝐿 where the length of 𝑠 is greater than or equal to 𝑝, can be written as 𝑥𝑦𝑧
+The pumping lemma states that if a language 𝐿 is regular, then there exists a constant 𝑝 (the pumping length) such that any string 𝑠 in 𝐿 where the length of 𝑠 is greater than or equal to 𝑝, can be divided into three parts 𝑥𝑦𝑧

 .
 The following conditions must be true:
 - For each i≥0, i is greater than or equal to 0